owenmarshall1/Intellectra/README.md

 ### Bugs:
 1. changing the input to int or float before try and except block so it wasnt handled properly
+2. wanting to use favourite while not being defined
 ---

 ### 🟨 Translucent Box Testing (Gray Box)